rcpch/rcpch-audit-engine/documentation/docs/clinician-users/organisational-audit.md

 ---
 title: Organisational Audit
 reviewers:
 ---

-## Organisatonal Audit
+## Organisational Audit

 The Organisational Audit collects data on the paediatric epilepsy services within each Trust/Health Board.
 For the 2023 Organisational Audit, please complete this on the [old Epilepsy12 platform](https://epilepsy12.rcpch.ac.uk/).